1928 LSU Tigers football team

-The 1928 LSU Tigers football team represented Louisiana State University (LSU) in the 1928 Southern Conference football season.
+The 1928 LSU Tigers football team was an American football team that represented Louisiana State University (LSU) as a member of the Southern Conference during the 1928 college football season.
+In their first season under head coach Russ Cohen, LSU compiled a 6–2–1 record.

 Jess Tinsley was named first team All-Southern for the second year in a row, playing weak side tackle.
 First year coach Russ Cohen, himself a former All-Southern end at Vanderbilt, claimed that Tinsley was "the finest tackle he had ever seen.